mcowger/vpnsplit2/README.md

 1. Install the most recent XCode for your platform by running `xcode-select --install`.
 They may already be installed, in which case continue with the next stop.
 If you can't figure this out, ask for help from someone, it only gets harder from here.
 2. Install [homebrew](http://mxcl.github.com/homebrew/) with this command: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 4. Use homebrew to install openconnect: `brew update && brew install openconnect`
-5. Get the latest wrapper scripts from my github: `cd ~ && git clone http://github.com/mcowger/vpnsplit2.git .vpn`
+5. Get the latest wrapper scripts from my github: `cd ~ && git clone http://github.com/mcowger/vpnsplit2.git .vpn && cd .vpn && git checkout newBranch && cd -`
 6. Everything is installed!

 Usage